Nella Mae’s Farm Apprentice

 Internship Details:

-An Apprenticeship at Nella Mae’s is part of the Rogue Farm Corps beginning farmer training program.
-Hands-on field training at the host farm is augmented by a series of classes, farm tours, discussions, and networking events organized by Rogue Farm Corps.
-Nella Mae’s provides wages and offer housing and some food as well.
-Start and end dates flexible, but will generally be spring/early summer through fall.
+An Apprenticeship at Nella Mae’s Farm is part of Rogue Farm Corps’ beginning farmer training program.
+Hands-on field training at the Host Farm is complemented by a series of classes, farm tours, discussions, and networking events organized by Rogue Farm Corps.

 Rogue Farm Corps seeks to train an inclusive next generation of farmers and encourages applicants of all backgrounds and identities to apply.
 Scholarships for program fees are available.